Your Post-Pig-Out Plan

 Had two giant slices of cake and a couple glasses of wine at a friend's birthday party last night?
 Don't panic!
 Instead of feeling guilty about a late-night feeding frenzy, which can lead to a vicious cycle of overeating, try this five-step fix.

 Alcohol is dehydrating, so make sure you consume plenty of water.
-Drink 8 to 10 cups throughout the day to flush out any excess sodium that could cause water retention.
+Drink eight to 10 cups throughout the day to flush out any excess sodium that could cause water retention.
 Plus, drinking water helps you feel full.

 Instead of recovering on your couch, get moving!
 Stay on that stair climber for 15 extra minutes or park far from your office and walk the distance briskly-you'll burn up to 115 additional calories.
 Need a workout?
 Try this training plan that promises to Blast Calories and Build Muscle in 30 Minutes.